sidoncode/StockPrice-DeepLearning-Python/README.md

 Sequential groups a linear stack of layers into a tf.keras.Model.
 Sequential provides training and inference features on this model.

-for the LSTM Documentation please refer the below links.
+for the keras Model Documentation please refer the below links.